IATI/D-Portal/plated/README.md

 The website is generated into /docs from files found in /plated/source.
-The docs folder is used for easy publishing using github pages.
+The docs folder is used for publishing using github pages.
 Select master branch /docs folder as the source of your github pages under project configuration.
 Now you can build and git commit changes to publish to github pages.